krateoplatformops/azuredevops-provider-kog-chart/docs/migration_guide.md

     name: connectorconfig-sample
 ```

-Note that the `Pipeline` resource is referecing a `ConnectorConfig` resource, a `Project` resource, and a `GitRepository` resource, which are managed by the Krateo Azure DevOps Provider "classic" and considered pre-requisites for the `Pipeline` resource manged by the Krateo Azure DevOps Provider KOG.
+Note that the `Pipeline` resource is referecing a `ConnectorConfig` resource, a `Project` resource, and a `GitRepository` resource, which are managed by the Krateo Azure DevOps Provider "classic".
 Note that the `GitRepository` referenced in the example above is a `GitRepository` resource managed by the Krateo Azure DevOps Provider "classic".
 However, the `Pipeline` resource managed by the Krateo Azure DevOps Provider KOG will work with both `GitRepository` resources managed by the Krateo Azure DevOps Provider "classic" and the Krateo Azure DevOps Provider KOG since it use the `id` of the repository as the reference.